< Back

 An Evangelist (St Matthew?).
 Wood, 71 x 24.

-This standing saint probably decorated one of the pilasters on the back of the San Francesco Altarpiece.
+This standing saint, holding a quill and book, probably decorated one of the pilasters on the back of the San Francesco Altarpiece.
 There were six such saints, three on each side.

 Madonna of Humility (‘Perriolat Madonna’).
 Wood, 79 x 46